Buddleja davidii: "Non-invasive" Buddleja cultivars

-A number of Buddleja cultivars have become available that have a variety of sizes and blossom colors and that are either sterile or produce less than 2% viable seed.
+A number of Buddleja cultivars have become available that have a variety of sizes and flower colours and that are either sterile or produce less than 2% viable seed.
 The northwestern U.S. state of Oregon, which designated B. davidii as a "noxious weed" and initially prohibited entry, transport, purchase, sale or propagation of all of its varieties, amended its quarantine in 2009 to permit those cultivars when approved or when proven to be interspecific hybrids.
 The adjacent state of Washington has taken actions that are similar to those of Oregon to bring parity to nursery sales between the two states.

 Dennis J. Werner developed the "Lo and Behold" Buddleja hybrid series and the 'Miss Ruby' and 'Miss Violet' Buddleja hybrids at North Carolina State University's JC Raulston Arboretum in Raleigh and at the university's Sandhills Research Station in Jackson Springs.
 He selected most of the hybrids to have a very low seed-set and to be non-invasive.
 Members of the "Lo and Behold" series vary from 30 cm in spread and height to about 1.5 m in height.

 Werner introduced the first of the cultivars (Blue Chip) around 2008.
 He derived several of the more recent introductions from his earlier hybrids.
 While some, such as "Lo and Behold" 'Blue Chip Jr', 'Ice Chip', 'Lilac Chip' and 'Pink Micro Chip', produce no viable pollen and are highly female-sterile, the plants are not necessarily fully sterile.
 Most were still available in 2022.

 Peter Podaras developed the "Flutterby" Buddleja series during the 2000s while at Cornell University's Department of Horticulture in Ithaca, New York and patented them in 2011.
 Podaras selected each of the cultivars for their sterility or low fertility.
 Although innovative when introduced, several members of the series are no longer commercially available and are rare in cultivation.
 Monarch Watch recommends planting only male-sterile "Flutterby" cultivars.

 Vendors have marketed the following "non-invasive" Buddleja cultivars: